Possession of brass knuckles in Wisconsin is a misdemeanor in certain circumstances. Contact us at (414) 270-0202 for representation

 Carrying a concealed weapon

 Section 941.23 of the Wisconsin Statutes prohibits carrying a concealed weapon.
-As criminal defense lawyers, we typically encounter this charge in connection with a firearm.
+As criminal defense lawyers, when we typically encounter this charge there is a firearm involved.
 But the statute also covers brass knuckles.
 The law says:

 (2) Any person … who carries a concealed and dangerous weapon is guilty of a Class A misdemeanor.

-The definition of “dangerous weapon” is similar to the one used for the charge involving individuals under 18.
+The definition of “dangerous weapon” is quite different than the one used for the charge involving individuals under 18 (which we’ll discuss in the next paragraph).
 Section 939.22(10) of the Wisconsin Statutes defines dangerous weapon:

 (10) “Dangerous weapon” means … a device designed as a weapon and capable of producing death or great bodily harm; any ligature or other instrumentality used on the throat, neck, nose, or mouth of another person to impede, partially or completely, breathing or circulation of blood; … or any other device or instrumentality which, in the manner it is used or intended to be used, is calculated or likely to produce death or great bodily harm.